Hello Friends! Here is a classic with a holiday twist: Halloween Rice Krispie Treats with a delicious choc peanut butter topping.

 Peanut Butter Rice Krispie Bars are also called Scotcheroos.
-They are a dessert bar with a Rice Krispie, peanut butter bottom, and a creamy chocolate butterscotch topping.
+They are a dessert bar with a Kellogg’s Rice Krispie peanut butter bottom and a creamy chocolate butterscotch topping.

-These have only 7 ingredients and take less than an hour including decorating time, with my shortcut icing method.
+With my shortcut icing method, these have only seven ingredients and take less than an hour, including decorating time.

 Halloween Rice Krispie Treats Ingredients

 Here’s what you’ll need.
-Affiliate link in blue.
+Affiliate link in color.